Adaptive norms for deep learning with regularized Newton methods: Default parameters, architectures and datasets

 \paragraph{Network architectures} The MLP architectures are simple.
 For MNIST and Fashion-MNIST we use a $784-128-10$ network with tanh activations and a cross entropy loss.
 The networks has $101'770$ parameters.
 For the CIFAR-10 MLP we use a $3072-128-128-10$ architecture also with tanh activations and cross entropy loss.
 This network has $410'880$ parameters.

-The MNIST and Fashion-MNIST autoencoders have the same architecture as the ones used in \cite{hinton2006reducing,xu2017second,martens2010deep,martens2015optimizing}.
+The Fashion-MNIST autoencoder has the same architecture as the one used in \cite{hinton2006reducing,xu2017second,martens2010deep,martens2015optimizing}.
 The encoder structure is $784-1000-500-250-30$ and the decoder is mirrored.
 Sigmoid activations are used in all but the central layer.
 The reconstructed images are fed pixelwise into a binary cross entropy loss.
 The network has a total of $2'833'000$ parameters.
 The CIFAR-10 autoencoder is taken from the implementation of https://github.com/jellycsc/PyTorch-CIFAR-10-autoencoder.